Urobotos/Sandworm/README.md

 ### Sandworm (non-print) Movements
-The Sandworm printer uses a chess knight style of movement for non-printing movements (no diagonal movements), which is optimal for Core XY printers and in which both core XY motors are engaged.
+The Sandworm printer uses a chess knight style of movement for non-printing movements (no diagonal movements), which is optimal for Core XY printers and in which both core XY motors are engaged and produces less noise.

 <hr>